Types of Language to Avoid When Writing an Academic Paper

 When in university, learn how to write in a formal, sophisticated, and concise way.
 This type of writing will be beneficial for you, no matter your academic or career goals.
 Formal writing, however, is one of the most challenging writing skills to master since it requires being objective, less emotional, and detached from voicing your personal opinion.

 Formal language often omits the use of “I” or the singular first-person point of view.
 Instead, write from the third-person perspective to sound much more objective.
-The first-person perspective suggests you are citing subjective personal opinion, which is not recommended in research essays.
+The first-person perspective suggests you are citing subjective personal opinions, which is not recommended in research essays.
 It is fine mentioning “we” when referring to an organization or body of individuals you represent.
 The first-person plural perspective implies there has been a consensus among peers, which makes the paper objective.

 Note: In university writing, individual teachers may want you to employ a specific style.
 Some may wish to formal writing, even in journals, which is supposed to be informal, while others might ask for your opinion, which could mean using “I” or being less formal in research essays.
 If you are unsure, ask your teacher, academic tutor, or thesis adviser.